We manage over 30,000 acres of wildlife habitat in the Hells Canyon, C.J. Strike and Hagerman areas.

 - This area offers fishing on the Snake River and limited upland bird hunting.
 Our access road leads to a boat ramp and primitive campground on the Snake River.

-- Fenced areas are foot access only.
+- Fenced areas are accessible only on foot.
 They can be reached by walk-overs and walk-through stiles.

 - Overnight camping is allowed only in the graveled area at the boat ramp.